 You may feel that you want to keep your diagnosis confidential.
 This is a personal decision and one that should be made with the potential positive and negative consequences in mind.
 It may be useful to discuss this issue with someone who knows your diagnosis and can give helpful input.
-If you decide to be open about having Alzheimer's disease, it can help you begin to make plans for the future and open doors for others to support you.
-Family, friends, faith leaders, legal/financial advisors and/or the staff at your local Alzheimer Society may be able to assist you during this time.
+If you decide to be open about having Alzheimer's disease, it can help you begin to make plans for the future and help you get support.
+Family, friends, faith leaders, community organizations, legal/financial advisors and/or the staff at your local Alzheimer Society may be able to assist you during this time.